 To provide a successful transition from the original solution, it is important to plan for post go-live activities such as ongoing support, documentation generation, and ongoing system maintenance activities.
 While some of these activities can be performed by the original vendor or an implementation partner, others may require IT resources within the organization.

 5. Monitor ongoing system performance:

 To ensure sustained success after go-live, organizations should establish a formal system monitoring strategy that includes ongoing reporting of system KPIs at set intervals as well as business metric reporting to track overall performance of the system.
 In addition, it is important to conduct a post-go-live review with all key stakeholders to identify and address any issues that may have surfaced throughout implementation and go-live activities.

 In addition, it is important for an organization to have a designated owner or sponsor who ensures appropriate attention and resources to the project.
 The system should also be implemented in such a way that it can be adapted and modified as per changing business requirements, which would require periodic updates and patches to the database design and program code.
 The system should provide an adequate level of security for data privacy and incorporate key controls like change management, logging, auditing, etc.

 Choosing the Right ERP System for your Business

-For small and medium business implementing an Enterprise Resource Planning (ERP) system can be a huge investment and undertaking.
-Cloud-based ERP systems like NetSuite is the popular option for small and medium-sized businesses due to the lower implementation and upkeep cost and the experienced network of NetSuite Solutions Provider Partner that help business with their implementation through advisory, consultation, and support.
+For small and medium businesses implementing an Enterprise Resource Planning (ERP) system can be a huge investment and undertaking.
+Cloud-based ERP systems like NetSuite is the popular option for small and medium-sized businesses due to the lower implementation and upkeep cost and the experienced network of NetSuite Solutions Provider Partner that help businesses with their implementation through advisory, consultation, and support.